-If you are interested in reading more about open access please take a look at our Open Access Library Guide.
+If you are interested in reading more about open access please take a look at our Open Access website.

 Any member of University staff can deposit their research output in ePrints.
 This also applies to any works you have co-authored with colleagues from other institutions, and to works you produced before you came to Newcastle.
 Library staff will ensure compliance with publisher policies before any work is made available.

 Works which can be deposited include articles, reports, book chapters and conference papers.
 Most journal publishers allow work to be deposited in IRs but their policies can vary, for example use of pre or post print, and some papers are subjected to an embargo period.
 The Library will check which version is allowed and ensure it is not made available before any embargo period has passed.

 You can upload your work (preferably not the final publisher version but your own final author version) into ePrints via MyImpact.
 If you are unsure which version to upload you can contact us at firstname.lastname@example.org for advice (you can also email the file to the same address if you are not sure how to upload your file in MyImpact).
 The files are then checked by Library Staff for copyright compliance and embargo periods before appearing in the ePrint repository.
 Library staff will check these files as soon as possible; however if there is a delay in the files becoming available this may be because we are checking copyright with the publishers, the article is subject to an embargo period, or the file is still in the 'Submitted' or 'In press' stage of the publication process.
 You can check the status of your file in MyImpact or by contacting the Library ePrints team - email@example.com.